SionBayliss/PIRATE/README.md

 The [PIRATE wiki](https://github.com/SionBayliss/PIRATE/wiki) contains additional information on the methodology and outputs.

 #### Referencing
-An application note is in preparation/submission.
+You can find the preprint at the [bioarchive](https://www.biorxiv.org/content/10.1101/598391v1).
+The full paper is in submission.

 ## Dependencies
 |software|version|required|